 For every ad, you need the following copy:

 - News feed link description

 I’m going to talk about each of these sections separately, so you know exactly what needs to go into them.
-I’ll use the copy from the first of the Facebook ad copy templates you can download here:
+I’ll use the copy from the first of the Facebook ad templates you can download here: